lizmat/articles/cases-of-UPPER-1.md

 The compile time stage takes care of parsing the Raku code into an AST (which is short for [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
 When the compilation is complete, then that AST is converted into bytecode.

-And the runtime stage is when that bytecode is actually being executed by the virtual machine (in case of Rakudo, that is most commonly [`MoarVM`](https://moarvm.org/features.html).
+And the runtime stage is when that bytecode is actually being executed by the virtual machine (in case of Rakudo, that is most commonly [`MoarVM`](https://moarvm.org/features.html)).

+> In practice this distinction is a lot more vague because quite a large part of the Rakudo implementation is actually written in Raku itself.

 ### Compile time